denisde4ev/denisde4ev/README.txt

 ### 0
 for me: yes, I understand what I wrote for you: maybe, but if you are here it probably works? yey
+plans:
-plans: to fix markdown syntax to be GH reading friendly
+	to fix markdown syntax to be GH reading friendly {HOPEFULLY DONE IN THIS COMMIT}
+	to make git CI or wis is CI/C?  to test if I have ran the script

 ### dotfiles / bin / bin-win / shrc  / arg-sh:
 for me: works well.